VirtualAngel/rock-paper-scissors-JS-game/Phase_Two/readme.md

             win();
             result='You win!'
         }
     iii.
+Repeat these steps for lose (we don't need anything for draw).
+Keep these functions empty as they'll have different logic applied to them. iv.
 Test the code in the console to make sure wins are being logged:

             function win() {
                 console.log("Win");
             }
-    iv.
-Repeat these steps for lose and draw.
-Keep these functions empty as they'll have different logic applied to them.
-9.
+9. Within our win function, we want to increase  the user's score:

+        userScore++;
+    i.
+Delete previous tests (console.logs) and console.log user score to see if it works ii.
+Be sure to test all options!
+10. Delete all of your tests and under the win function, we'll want to log these to the page in our span tag.
+To do so, write some logic in the win function using our variables for user and computer scores.
+If we also use .innerHTML, it'll display it on the page.

+        userScore_span.innerHTML = userScore;
+        computerScore_span.innerHTML = computerScore;

+    i.
+Save, and test it on the page. ii.
+Only wins will be logged since we haven't set up the logic for losses and draws.
+11. Now to set up the lose function.
+Copy and paste what we had for the logic in the win function.
+It's the same, but we want the computer score to add by one instead:

+        computerScore++;
+    i.
+Save
+    ii.
+Test your code.
+Both the user and computer scores should change.
+12. Onto Phase three, Styling!